 Letter to Choral Directors of Children and Youth Choirs of Texas

 The Texas Lutheran University School of Music invites you to bring your entire choir or members of your choir to experience a day of great singing with other children and youth choir members from across Texas.
-These experienced clinicians will bring new ideas to your teaching repertoire and fun and excellent choral music education to your participating choir members.
+Dr. Stroope will bring new ideas to your teaching repertoire and a fun day of choral music experience to your participating choir members.